ashwilliams15/reactos/ReadMe.md

 Stock - + Brute force first try no issues.
 Optimized worked backwards from solution.
 Palindrome - + Brute force came very quickly.
 Struggled with recursive solution.
 Still not sure why we need a return statement there.
 StringSearch - + Understood problem, could only return last instance of complete needle, not first.
 Worked backwards from solution after 2 attempts.
+PairSum - Basically same as twoNumSum.
+Implemented with pointers.